bibanon/chan.arc/chan-arc-spec.rst

             Spoilered text is text whose background and foreground both appear black.
 When they are hovered over, the text turns lighter and shows what the message says.
 These spoilers can be nested.
 The standard tag to represent this is ``<spoiler></spoiler>``.
 If there is a custom element (one that is not the ``<spoiler>`` tag) whose style is to make the text inside the tag show as a spoiler, it shall be replaced with this tag.

+        * Ban Messages

+            Ban messages generally appear as all-red, bold, and sometimes in a slightly bigger font than the rest of the text.
+The typical message that appears as 'ban' text is as such: ``"(USER WAS BANNED FOR THIS POST)"``.

+            These messages shall be inside the tag ``<banned></banned>``.
+Any existing tags (span/div) to display ban text as such shall be replaced with this standard tag.

         * Internal post links

             Links to other posts in the same thread (usually shown/performed as something like ``>>123123``) should be in the following HTML format: ``<a class="chan-quote-link" href="#p123234">&gt;&gt;123234</a>``, with the shown class name and href content as ``"p`` followed by the post ID, closed by ``"``.
 If the link is shown as green in an unhovered state on the original website, it should be inside a ``<greentext>`` tag.

+    * ``references``

+        This shows which other posts this post references.
+This is normally captured as an internal ``>>123234`` style link in the content.

 files/
 ^^^^^^
 This folder contains the original files posted in the thread (on most imageboards, these are images).
-This folder may be excluded, but this is not recommended as it takes value away from the archive.
-Files in this folder will be named from the post ID followed by the file extension of the image, unless they are special files as described below.
+This folder may be excluded, but this is not recommended as it reduces the archive's value.

+Files in this folder will be named from the post ID followed by the file extension of the image, or of the form ``postid-filenumber.ext`` if there are multiple files attached to a single post, unless they are special files as described below.

 If there are special post files, an example being board or imageboard-specific spoiler files that are linked in the thread, they may be named ``spoiler.ext``, ``spoiler-something.ext``, or whatever best represents the file.
 They must be put these in this folder if a post object in ``posts.json`` will refer to these in their ``image`` key.